Most people get a tattoo without having a second thought about their health. This isn’t necessarily the case for people

 However, the results aren’t guaranteed and the procedure may not get rid of the entire tattoo.
 This is why it’s important to really think through getting a tattoo.

 It’s possible to alter your tattoo or cover it up instead of removing it.
 A coverup will usually be larger than the original tattoo, though.
 Your coverup will also be limited in color, as the inks will be blending with the colors of ink you already have.

 An alteration or coverup can be done any time after your tattoo is fully healed, even years later.

-While people with psoriasis may be at risk for aggravating their condition with tattoos, available data suggests this doesn’t occur very often.
+While people with psoriasis may be at risk of aggravating their condition with tattoos, available data suggests this doesn’t occur very often.

-If you have psoriasis, you should talk with your dermatologist about treatment options, whether or not you plan to get a tattoo.
+If you have psoriasis, you should talk with your dermatologist about treatment options, regardless of whether or not you plan to get a tattoo.

 If you do plan to get a tattoo, it’s also a good idea to talk about your psoriasis with your tattoo artist ahead of time, especially if lesions are present.
 They may choose to postpone the procedure or discuss placing the tattoo in a different location.